MinnPost/minnpost-wordpress/wp-content/plugins/merge-minify-refresh/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.8.12 =
+* Upgraded Closure to latest version
+* Fixed MMR so it works when WordPress and wp-content are in non-standard locations
+* Fixed MMR admin unecessarily updating log text

 = 1.8.11 =
 * Upgraded Minify and Closure to latest versions